truenas/documentation/content/SCALETutorials/DataProtection/Replication/AdvancedReplication/ReplicationWithEncryptionSCALE.md

 ### Unlocking the Destination Dataset

 After the replication task runs and creates the snapshot on the destination, you must unlock it to access the data.
-Use the encryption key exported from the dataset or pool, or if you use a passphrase to lock the dataset, enter the passphrase to unlock the dataset on the remote destination system.
+Click the <span class="iconify" data-icon="mdi:download"></span> from the replication task options to download a key file that unlocks the destination dataset.

 ### Replicating to an Unencrypted Destination Dataset
 {{< hint type=important >}}